jessonfoo/p001/week_2/7_cultural_blog.md

 #### Exercise 2:

-Pick one and write a couple of sentences about why one of the values you chose is important to you.
+Pick one value and write a couple of sentences about why one of the values you chose is important to you.

 #### Exercise 3:

+Answer the following:
 In general, I try to live up to these values:

 Disagree 1 ----- 2 ----- 3 ----- 4 ----- 5 Agree